 The table is set with blue and white plates

-Crystal glasses, candles, beach glass & flour sack Towels
+Crystal glasses, candles, beach glass & flour sack towels

-The three white shells are candle holders
+The three white ceramic sea shells are candle holders

-I used beach glass instead of candles
+I piled beach glass inside of them instead of candles

 Now after all that hard work I'm going to sit back and relax